AdobeDocs/target.de-DE/help/c-implementing-target/c-considerations-before-you-implement-target/implement-cname-support-in-target.md

    >[!NOTE]
    >
-   >Wenn dieser Befehl fehlschlägt, aber der obige `validateEdgeFpsslSni` Befehl erfolgreich ausgeführt wird, müssen Sie möglicherweise warten, bis Ihre DNS-Updates vollständig übertragen werden.
+   >If this command fails but the `validateEdgeFpsslSni` command above succeeds, you might need to wait for your DNS updates to fully propagate.
 DNS-Datensätze verfügen über eine zugehörige [TTL (Time-to-Live)](https://en.wikipedia.org/wiki/Time_to_live#DNS_records) , die den Cache-Ablauf für DNS-Antworten dieser Datensätze vorschreibt.
 Daher müssen Sie möglicherweise mindestens so lange warten, wie Ihre TTLs funktionieren.
-Sie können den `dig target.example.com` Befehl oder [die G Suite Toolbox](https://toolbox.googleapps.com/apps/dig/#CNAME) verwenden, um Ihre spezifischen TTLs nachzuschlagen.
+You can use the `dig target.example.com` command or [the G Suite Toolbox](https://toolbox.googleapps.com/apps/dig/#CNAME) to look up your specific TTLs.

 ## Bekannte Einschränkungen

-* Der QS-Modus ist nicht fixierbar, wenn Sie CNAME und at.js 1.x verwenden, da er auf einem Drittanbieter-Cookie basiert.
+* QA mode will not be sticky when you have CNAME and at.js 1.x because it is based on a third-party cookie.
 Die Lösung besteht darin, jeder URL, zu der Sie navigieren, die Parameter für die Vorschau hinzuzufügen.
 Der QS-Modus ist fixierbar, wenn Sie CNAME und at.js 2.x haben.
 * Derzeit funktioniert die `overrideMboxEdgeServer` Einstellung nicht ordnungsgemäß mit CNAME.
 Dies sollte so festgelegt werden, `false` dass keine fehlerhaften Anfragen gestellt werden.
+* When using CNAME it becomes more likely that the size of the cookie header for Target calls will increase.
+Es wird empfohlen, die Cookie-Größe unter 8 KB zu halten.